By Matthew Ehret

 “When the rota of Mongols, Muslims and Tibetans come every year to the capital for an audience I use their own languages and do not rely on an interpreter… to express the idea of conquering by kindness.”

 In the various portraits which Castiglione was commissioned to paint of the Qianlong Emperor for display in the various regions of China, the Emperor consciously projected himself differently to each constituency.
 The National Palace Museum of Taipei described the strategy thus:

-”To the Tibetans, Qianlong portrayed himself as a re-incarnation of one of the most important bodhisattvas of Tibetan Buddhism, Manjusri; for the Mongols, he took on the role of a Steppe prince who understood their steppe traditions; and to the Han Chinese he portrayed himself as a scholar and a great patron of Chinese Learning and art” [see figure 9]
+”To the Tibetans, Qianlong portrayed himself as a re-incarnation of one of the most important bodhisattvas of Tibetan Buddhism, Manjusri; for the Mongols, he took on the role of a Steppe prince who understood their steppe traditions; and to the Han Chinese he portrayed himself as a scholar and a great patron of Chinese Learning and art”

 Most importantly, however, the Emperor saw himself not as an elite dictator, but as a humble servant.
-In many of his portraits, Qianlong ensured that Castiglioni portrayed him with his family, studying paintings or practicing calligraphy, or hunting deer rather than formal imperial styles [see figure 10].
+In many of his portraits, Qianlong ensured that Castiglioni portrayed him with his family, studying paintings or practicing calligraphy, or hunting deer rather than formal imperial styles [see figure below].

 When Castiglione died on the 17th of July 1766 in Beijing, the Emperor personally wrote his obituary, erected a tomb stone and ensured that he was buried alongside the two greatest Jesuit missionaries who paved the way for a new paradigm of universal renaissance thinking, Matteo Ricci and Johann Adam Schall von Bell.